Do you want to fix the sidebar below content error in WordPress?

-If you recently made any changes to your WordPress theme or child theme, then examining those changes will be a quick way to fix the issue.
+If you recently made any changes to your WordPress theme or child theme, then examining those changes will be a quick way to fix this error.

-If you can’t figure out which changes to revert, then continue reading and we’ll show you other ways to troubleshoot.
+If you can’t figure out which changes you will need to revert, then continue reading, and we will show you other ways to troubleshoot.

-Your WordPress site’s appearance and style is controlled by the theme you are using.
+Your WordPress site’s appearance and style are controlled by the theme you are using.
 However, sometimes WordPress plugins may also add their own HTML and CSS to your website.

 To make sure that the issue is not caused by a WordPress plugin, you can temporarily deactivate all WordPress plugins on your website.

 To do this, simply head to Plugins » Installed Plugins in your WordPress admin dashboard and check the box next to ‘Plugin’ at the top of the list.
 Then, open the dropdown menu, select ‘Deactivate’, and click on ‘Apply’.